KensDevlog/PG29Ken_WebAppFrameworks_FinalAssignment/README.md

 # VUE A1

 ## Run Instructions
-- run npm install in the main directory
+- open the command line in the project folder and execute the command 'npm install'
-- run npm install in the frontend directory
+- open the command line in the frontend folder and execute the command 'npm install'
-- run npm install in the backend directory
+- open the command line in the backend folder and execute the command 'npm install'
 - open the command line in the backend folder and execute the command 'npm run dev'
 - open command line in the frontend folder and execute the command 'npm run dev'
 - ctrl click the link provided in the command line of the public folder